UniversalDependencies/docs/_ps/feat/Poss.md

 </tr>
 </table>

-Boolean feature of pronouns, determiners or adjectives.
+Boolean feature of personal pronouns or determiners.
 It tells whether the word is possessive.

-While many tagsets would have “possessive” as one of the various pronoun types, this feature is intentionally separate from [PronType](), as it is orthogonal to pronominal types.
-Several of the pronominal types can be optionally possessive, and adjectives can too.

 ### <a name="Yes">`Yes`</a>: it is possessive